 We are guided by a charitable philosophy that seeks to promote individuals and institutions throughout central Alabama that nurture individual accomplishment and worth.
 Our grantees are striving to address local disparities in knowledge, opportunity, and care.
-We aim to support their critical work with funding that maximizes impact across several grant initiatives: services and advocacy for vulnerable populations, civil engagement, leadership development, outdoor recreation, environmental concerns, academic excellence, and more.
+We aim to support their critical work with funding that maximizes impact across several grant initiatives: services and advocacy for vulnerable populations, academic excellence, leadership development, outdoor recreation, community development, celebrating history and culture, and supporting veteran programs.
 These reflect the lifelong interests of the Foundation’s namesake, Everett Holle.

 OUR GEOGRAPHIC FOCUS